Robotman | Origin

 MYSTERY PLOT.
 There is an impossible crime mystery plot.
 The solution is not brilliant.
 But it does explain the mystery, in a satisfyingly imaginative way.

 Robotman comes up with a solution to the mystery, part way through the story.
 But it turns out to be incorrect.
 Such "false solutions" are usually interesting parts of mystery plots, including this one.

 COSTUMES.
 The costumes are notable for how one of the hoods in the story is dressed.
 The artist has him wearing a tee shirt under a sharp suit (pages 4, 5).
 This is a look that Don Johnson would later make famous on Miami Vice in the 1980's.
 The hero of the film New Orleans Uncensored (William Castle, 1955) wears a similar look, with a sweatshirt underneath his suit,

 The men guests at the Charity Bazaar are in tuxedos (page 2).
 This contrasts them with the crooks, who are in regular suits.

 The tied-up cop (bottom left panel of page 2) seems to be wearing a different uniform than the "special guards" (bottom right panel of page 2).
 Both uniforms are sharp.
 The "special guards"have a lean, aggressive look.

 Robotman --- On the Loose!
 (1953).
 Art: Joe Certa.
 When Robotman gets amnesia, and no longer remembers who he is, crooks persuade him to aid their schemes.
 This plot too anticipates many stories that will appear in Silver Age Superman family tales.

-The panel (p1) showing theater goers in New York City is a vision of cultured people in evening clothes on the sidewalk in front of the theater.
+The panel (page 1) showing theater goers in New York City is a vision of cultured people in evening clothes on the sidewalk in front of the theater.
 It is an archetypal image of how the world imagined sophisticated New Yorkers.
 It evokes an era in which people aspired to dress up, not down.